snakers4/cft-contest-2018/src/article.md

 The hosts of the competition also shared a strong [baseline](https://github.com/datasouls/cft2018-fiotypos/blob/master/baseline/baseline.ipynb):
 - A linear regression classifier on 1m n-grams;
-- Plain usage of library
+- Plain usage of 3rd party library to correct misprints;

 ![](https://pics.spark-in.me/upload/f8c096815176bff3b93a2c8741fec176.jpg)
-The distribution of the number of errors
+_The distribution of the number of errors_